 While younger children care more about how much time you can spend with them, older kids don’t translate more time into closer relationships.

 You don’t need to spend a lot of time to connect with your kids.
+Children need quality time, not just time together.
 Choose quality over quantity.
-To continue the analogy, it’s better to repair your relationship bottle and then slowly it with clean water than flooding it with undrinkable water.
+To continue the analogy, it’s better to repair your relationship bottle and then slowly fill it with clean water than flooding it with undrinkable water.

 Fix that hole in your relationship bottle!